 Check the gold price today in your city

-Bhubaneswar: The gold price has decreased for the 2nd consecutive day in Odisha’s capital city Bhubaneswar on September 9.
-The cost of 22 carat gold has decreased by Rs 250 per 10 gram while 24 Carat gold rate has also decreased by Rs 240 per 10 gram in as compared to Wednesday.
+Bhubaneswar: The gold price has decreased in Odisha’s capital city Bhubaneswar on September 12.
+The cost of 22 carat gold has decreased by Rs 100 per 10 gram while 24 Carat gold rate has also decreased by Rs 90 per 10 gram in as compared to Saturday.

-On the other hand, the silver price has decreased by Rs 200 per 1 kg in Bhubaneswar today and is recorded at Rs 64,800 per kg.
+On the other hand, the silver price has remained constant in the city.
+1kg Silver costs Rs 64,200 in Bhubaneswar today.

 The gold rates at various important cities in India are as follows: